History of Cajun Mardi Gras and the Chicken Chase

 Courir de Mardi Gras Horseback Rider

-Starting in the early hours on Mardi Gras day, people will dress up in traditional Mardi Gras garb and ride horseback through the city, usually after a couple of beers.
-Residents will hand over spices, vegetables and flour.
-In return, it’s expected that the beggars sing, dance and play music.
-Occasionally, a homeowner would have a chicken to give to the riders.
+On Mardi Gras day, people dress in traditional garb and ride horseback through the city.
+Residents hand over spices, vegetables, and flour.
+In return, the beggars sing, dance, and play music.

-Cajun Mardi Gras and the chicken chase are truly a “joie de vivre” (that’s French for celebration of life).
-It’s an experience that every local and tourist should have at least once in their life.
-The deeply-rooted history, culture and passion is truly alive and well in the Acadianas, and it’s a sense of community that seems lost in today’s busy, digital world.
+Cajun Mardi Gras is a “joie de vivre” (French for celebration of life).
+Every local and tourist should experience the tradition at least once.
+A deeply rooted history, culture, and passion are alive in Acadiana.
+The region has a sense of community that seems lost in today’s busy, digital world.

 What’s one of your favorite Mardi Gras traditions?
 Let us know in the comments below!